Orpheus-3145/Philosophers/README.md

 # Disclaimer
-Following the rukes of this project, only certain functions were allowed [see specifications in *Chapter V/Chapter VI* of the project (#References)] to manage threads, processes, mutexes and semaphores, it's natural that there are better implementations of this simulation using the all of the tools available; nevertheless this wasn't that case.
+Following the rules of this project, only certain functions were allowed [see specifications in *Chapter V/Chapter VI* of the project (#References##Philosophers)] to manage threads, processes, mutexes and semaphores, it's natural that there are better implementations of this simulation using all of the tools available; nevertheless this wasn't that case.

 # References